 - 2. Boil the potatoes in a large pot of salted water until just tender, about 20 minutes, depending on the size.
 Rinse under cold water and peel.
 Let cool slightly.

 - 3. Grate the potatoes lengthwise on the large holes of a box grater over a bowl.
-Add the onion, 1 teaspoon salt, and pepper and mix.
+Add the onion, 1 teaspoon salt, and pepper and toss to combine.

-- 4. Heat 1 tablespoon of the oil in a large (10-inch) skillet over medium-high heat.
-Add half of the potatoes and spread to form an even layer.
+- 4. Heat 1 tablespoon oil in a large (10-inch) skillet over medium-high heat.
+Add half the potatoes and spread to form an even layer.
 Reduce the heat and cook until the bottom is golden, about 12 minutes.
 Invert a large plate over the skillet and carefully invert the potato cake onto the plate.
 Add another 1 tablespoon oil to the skillet and gently slide the cake back in.
 Cook until the underside is crisp, about 10 minutes.
 Transfer to a baking sheet and keep warm in the oven.
 Repeat with the remaining potatoes and oil.
-Serve the potato cakes immediately, cut into wedges.